craigmcn/ppfhouse-ngc/src/pages/jazz-4-jrs/testimonials.md

         I highly recommend Jazz for Juniors as an educational and entertaining experience for students.
 Sit back and enjoy learning about the history of jazz and then listen to a repertoires of exciting jazz favorites played by this superbly talented group.
       source: George Brown Jr., Principal
     - body: |-
         I enjoyed the concert very much!
 It was excellent!
-The concert was very educational&#8230; It was cool to hear the different styles of Jazz&#8230;
+The concert was very educational… It was cool to hear the different styles of Jazz…
       source: Alicia Chang, Student
 ---